stackforge/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

 FAQ
 ~~~

-| Q: I tried to deploy a Fuel OpenStack environment on VirtualBox, but the
+Q. I tried to deploy a Fuel OpenStack environment on VirtualBox, but the
    deployment fails on Neutron setup.
 How do I fix this?

-| A: You should to choose ”Allow all” promiscuous mode on all network
+A. You should to choose ”Allow all” promiscuous mode on all network
    interfaces in VirtualBox and modify the network cards to use the PCnet
    PCI II model network card.